 Lisbon is truly a masterpiece — and a hidden one, at that.
 One of the most under-the-radar Western European capitals, Lisbon is laid out like a painting, complete with red-tiled roofs, brightly colored waterfront buildings, cable cars, and medieval architecture.

-But Lisbon is very much a 21st-century city, as well, with trendy cafés and restaurants, boutique hotels, museums, and entertainment.
+But Lisbon is very much a 21st-century city, as well, with trendy cafés and restaurants, boutique hotels, entertainment, and impressive museums like the National Tile Museum.
 Built on seven hillsides, Lisbon overlooks the cityscape, as well as the Rio Tejo where it feeds out to the Atlantic Ocean.
 Picture cobblestone streets, ancient structures, and the peaks of cathedrals snooping out over the clouds.